 The previous weeks were really something in the market, right.
 Coronavirus disrupt evertyhing and the market volatility went crazy.
 Intraday moves reached 800 or even a 1000 pips in one direction, mostly back as well in a same day.
 But, there is more to come for sure, so stay alert on all actions from the central banks, who coordinatelly trying everything to ensure some kind of the stability.

 That’s how the FED cut interest rates to essentially zero on Sunday March 15. and launched a massive $700 billion quantitative easing program Read more

 Information received since the Federal Open Market Committee met in December indicates that the labor market remains strong and that economic activity has been rising at a moderate rate.
 Job gains have been solid, on average, in recent months, and the unemployment rate has remained low.
 Although household spending has been rising at a moderate pace, business fixed investment and exports remain weak.
 On a 12‑month basis, overall inflation and inflation for items other than food and energy are running below 2 percent.
 Read more

-At today’s meeting the Governing Council of the European Central Bank (ECB) decided that the interest rate on the main refinancing operations and the interest rates on the marginal lending facility and the deposit facility will remain unchanged at 0.00%, 0.25% and -0.40% respectively.
-The Governing Council expects the key ECB interest rates to remain at their present or lower levels at least through the first half of 2020, and Read more
+At today’s meeting the Governing Council of the European Central Bank (ECB) decided that the interest rate on the main refinancing operations and the interest rates on the marginal lending facility and the deposit facility will remain unchanged at 0.00%, 0.25% and -0.50% respectively.
+The Governing Council expects the key ECB interest rates to remain at their present or lower levels until Read more